kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/http_method_matching/_index.md

 The response confirms that a new blog post was created on the Upstream.

-Now let's delete that virtual service to prepare for the next method.
+Now let's delete that Virtual Service to prepare for the next method.

 {{< tabs >}}
 {{< tab name="kubectl" codelang="yaml">}}